isomerpages/moe-rgsperl/_about-us/Consultancy.md

 *    the sharing of evidence-backed pedagogical practices with the education fraternity, both local and international, through professional development workshops,
 *    acting as a feedback mechanism for curriculum monitoring and review for the Raffles Programme and
 *    providing an engaging avenue for academic and professional discourse.

+#### AN AVENUE FOR ENGAGEMENT

+RGS PeRL Consultancy provides platforms for teachers to interact and engage in academic and professional discourse.
+It also encourages teachers to share their knowledge and skills through facilitation at PeRL Training workshops.